 ● Coherent actions to address climate change to form part of the local way of living.

-● Economic conditions are beneficial to improving livelihoods in the district.
+● Economic conditions are beneficial to improving livelihoods in the area.

 A number of external stresses from the surrounding areas have been identified that pose a risk to the Marico Biosphere Reserve’s water systems.
 These include invasive alien plants, surface and groundwater pollution, devastating veld fires and water extraction.

 The strategic building blocks identified under the Happy People: Quality of Life and Community theme are: